gatsbyjs/gatsby/docs/docs/sourcing-from-seams-cms.md

 }
 ```

 Change `<WORKSPACE_ID>` and `<API_KEY>` into the ID of the workspace from your own Seams-CMS account and the newly generated API key inside that workspace.
-Within the `contentTypes` array, you cal list all the IDs of the content types you'd like to import from Seams-CMS into your Gatsby site.
+Within the `contentTypes` array, you can list all the IDs of the content types you'd like to import from Seams-CMS into your Gatsby site.
 For this tutorial, you'll only want to import the `blogpost` content.

 ### Check your connection